What Documents Do I Need To Apply For Medicare?

 Other Health Insurance Information

 Some people who qualify for Medicare might also have other health insurance.
-This could be group health insurance through an employer-sponsored plan or some other kind of medical insurance.
+This could be group health insurance through an employer-sponsored plan or other medical insurance.
 In those cases, you might be able to use Medicare in conjunction with your other health insurance.
-To verify whether you can do this, Medicare will need details about your other coverage.
-If you have other coverage, be prepared to provide your insurance card or other plan documentation to Medicare when you apply for benefits.

 Medicare Eligibility Requirements

-Now that you know what documents you need to enroll in Medicare, you need to understand how to qualify for it.
+Now that you know what documents you need to enroll in Medicare, you must understand how to qualify.
 You must meet the eligibility requirements before you can sign up for Medicare.
 So, who is eligible for Medicare?
 There are three main ways to qualify for coverage.
-Medicare is available to those age 65 and older, younger individuals with a disability, and those who are diagnosed with end-stage renal disease.

-In addition, you will need to be a U.S. citizen or permanent resident to qualify for Medicare benefits.
-If you are not a citizen, you must have lived in the United States for at least five continuous years immediately before you applied for a Medicare health plan.
 You will likely need to prove your legal residency by providing your green card or other documentation along with your application.
-If additional information is needed, then Medicare will notify you to provide other documentation.
+If additional information is required, Medicare will notify you to provide other documentation.
 You can learn more about the eligibility requirements at the Medicare website or by calling 1-800-Medicare.

 How To Enroll In Medicare

-There are a couple of different ways you can get enrolled in Medicare.
-In some cases, you will be enrolled automatically.
-If you are already receiving retirement benefits from Social Security or the Railroad Retirement Board on your 65th birthday, you will be automatically enrolled in Medicare coverage.
 You should receive your Medicare card in the mail, and you can begin using those benefits.
 Similarly, if you receive Social Security disability benefits for 24 months, you will be automatically enrolled in Medicare.

 When To Enroll In Medicare

-So when is the best time to enroll in Medicare?
+So, when is the best time to enroll in Medicare?
 Do you have to sign up as soon as you gain eligibility?
 The answer is no, but it is usually best to do so.
+Medicare enrollment periods can be confusing, but here are the basics.

 Initial Enrollment

 Your initial enrollment period runs for seven months.
-It begins three months before the month of your 65th birthday, runs through your birthday month, and extends for three months beyond your birthday.
+It begins three months before your 65th birthday, runs through your birthday month, and extends for three months beyond your birthday.
 During this period, you can sign up for Medicare Part A, Medicare Part B, Medicare Part C, or Medicare Supplement insurance without any penalties.
 This is usually the best time to enroll in coverage.

 Open Enrollment